-During the past fiscal year, which ended June 30, 2012, Citymeals-on-Wheels delivered nearly 2 million meals to 17,000 New Yorkers at times when they would otherwise have been alone and hungry.
+During the past fiscal year, which ended June 30, 2014, Citymeals on Wheels delivered 2 million meals to more than 18,000 New Yorkers at times when they would otherwise have been alone and hungry.

 1. We have deep respect for and a moral commitment to the people we serve.
 We want New York City’s frail, isolated elderly to know that they are not alone and they have not been forgotten.